 Management is also looking to Instagram for new revenue generation.
 Instagram now has over 150 million users and plans to start selling ads over the next 12 months.
 It still needs to develop its strategy on what types of ads will work but the management team has succeeded with Facebook and should find a system that works on Instagram somewhat quickly.
 While estimates assume monetization in Instragram, there is some upside to the pace as it realizes this income over the next twelve months.

-The company also has Facebook Exchange where it offers news feed ads and dynamic ads.
+The company also has Facebook Exchange where it offers newsfeed ads and dynamic ads.
 Revenue grew by almost 30% last quarter and indicators from outside sources that count clicks indicate the growth rate remains high.
-In addition, it generates even more value for advertisers in its dynamic ads that create custom text, images and headlines based on the user’s profile.
-This generates an ROI of 1.8x higher than regular ads for the advertiser.
+In addition, it generates even more value for advertisers in its dynamic ads that create custom text, images, and headlines based on the user’s profile.
+This generates 1.8x higher ROI than regular ads for the advertiser.

-It’s Getting Harding to Buy into Upside based on Valuation
+It’s Getting Harder to Buy into Upside Based on Valuation

 What is your current sentiment on Facebook?
 Will the advertising growth continue?